G-W-C/NCD-IIOT-Gateway/README.md

       sudo rmsg dido cmd DO_CTRL index 3 event inversion
     ```
 ### Method
-To utilize the DO with Node-RED, we will use the API via a CLI command.
-This requires the user to elevate privileges using sudo and enter a password.
+To utilize the DO with Node-RED, we will run this CLI command in a EXEC node.
+This command requires the user to elevate privileges using sudo and enter a password.
 Since Node-RED runs under the user 'ncdio', we need to modify privileges to allow Node-RED to execute this specific command without a password.
 ### Elevate privileges for the dido cmd set only
 1. Open the sudoers.tmp file with the following cmd:
    ```cmd